 Encryption is one of the most important security features to keep your data as secure as possible.
 Depending on the data you are handling, it is not always a must, but you should at least consider it a security improvement in your organization.
 In fact, it is actually recommended to avoid data theft or unauthorized access.

 Data encryption is a process of encoding the data.
 It is mainly a two-way function, which means encrypted data has to be decrypted with a valid encryption key.
 Encryption is one such technique of Cryptography.
-Encryption is a way to conceal information by altering it so that it appears to be random data – encryption methods can make your data (for example messages) confidential, but at the same time, other techniques and strategies are required to provide the integrity and authenticity of a message.
+Encryption is a way to conceal information by altering it so that it appears to be random data – encryption methods can make your data (for example, messages) confidential.
+Still, at the same time, other techniques and strategies are required to provide the integrity and authenticity of a message.
 Encryption is more of a mathematical operation.

 Encrypting an entire database should be done with caution since it can result in a serious performance impact.
-It is therefore wise to encrypt only individual fields or tables.
+It is, therefore, wise to encrypt only individual fields or tables.
 Encrypting data-at-rest protects the data from physical theft of hard drives or unauthorized file storage access.
-This encryption also complies with data security regulations, especially if there is financial or health data stored on the filesystem.
+This encryption also complies with data security regulations, especially if financial or health data is stored on the filesystem.

 Data in-Transit Encryption

 Data transferred or moving around between transactions is known as data-in-transit.
-The data moving between the server and client while browsing web pages is a good example of this kind of data.
-Since it is always on the move, it needs to be encrypted to avoid any theft or alteration to the data before it reaches its destination.
+The data moving between the server and client while browsing web pages is an excellent example of this kind of data.
+Since it is always on the move, it must be encrypted to avoid any theft or alteration to the data before it reaches its destination.

 As specified above, this relates to the communication channel between the database client and the database server.
 Consider the application server and database server channels that have been compromised, and the attacker or intruder is eavesdropping or making a MITM attack.
 The attacker can listen and capture the data that is being sent over an insecure channel.
 This can be avoided if the data sent over the wire from its database client and database server communication channel is encrypted using TLS/SSL encryption.